UCLA-CS-131/handbook/playbooks/lecture-note.md

 $ git push
 ```

 Assuming that there are no merge conflicts, this should immediately be reflected on the website repo's `main` branch.
 Among other things, it should start a GitHub Actions run called "Deploy Jekyll site to Pages".
-If this succeeds, then the lecture note has been successfuly published -- you should see the chnages on the course website.
+If this succeeds, then the lecture note has been successfuly published -- you should see the changes on the course website.

 ## Appendix: Advanced Customization

-You might find markdown too limiting for ceratin use-cases.
+You might find markdown too limiting for certain use-cases.
 That's totally okay!
 You can extend the existing capability in a few ways; the two easy ways are:

 1. adding styling via custom CSS
 2. rendering an HTML element(s)